Our Team

 Why would a woman without children want to work with breast milk?
 I heard variations of that question more than once when I announced to family and friends that I had taken a job at The Milk Bank.
 I guess it was a legitimate question considering that all of my “babies” have four legs and fur and I had spent nearly twenty years working in Information Technology and Analytics.
 My answer was simple, I was tired of helping corporations make money, and I wanted to help make a difference in peoples’ lives.

-I’m amazed by the brave, strong, passionate women who work here and am so proud to not only call them my co-workers but also my friends.
+I’m amazed by the brave, strong, passionate individuals who work here and am so proud to not only call them my co-workers but also my friends.
 Every day I am inspired by them and reminded that The Milk Bank is about more than just breast milk, it’s about the compassion offered to a bereaved mom as she deals with life (and her milk) after losing her child, it’s about the support given to a mom that has spent day in and day out with her baby in the NICU, it’s about the encouragement given to a mom who is about to take her first (or second or third…) baby home from the hospital.
 Amazing things happen here every day.

 When I’m not at The Milk Bank you can find me creating art in my stained-glass workshop, planning our next travel adventure, or planting and harvesting apples, pumpkins and other vegetables for various local farmer’s markets and the U-Pick Pumpkin Patch at the farm my husband and I own and operate, Ducky Meadow Farm and Orchard.